coudertlab/CrystalNets.jl/docs/src/index.md

 ## Package installation

 The installation follows the usual procedure.
-Start by downloading and installing [Julia](https://julialang.org/), v1.6 at least for `CrystalNets.jl`.
-This package was optimized with Julia v1.8 so performance and latency will be better on the more recent versions of Julia.
+Start by downloading and installing [Julia](https://julialang.org/), v1.10 or more recent.
 Then, either

 - open the Julia REPL and enter the package manager by typing `]`, then install `CrystalNets.jl` by entering:
   ```julia